Cybersystems

 Fully elective credits

-Select two courses (12 ECTs) from this Master’s offer or any other one of the University of Padua, on condition that they be relevant for the ICT scientific area.
+Select 2 courses (12 ECTs) from this Master’s offer or any other one of the University of Padua, on condition that they be relevant for the ICT scientific area.

 Internship/Project